4MC4/System-of-Equation-Solver-with-Scilab/README.md

-# System of Equation Solver with Scilab
+# System of Equations Solver with Scilab

 Script to solve system of equations in Scilab and a script to calculate determinant for a 3x3 matrix.